nczub/SerotoninAI_streamlit/README.md

 ```bash
 $ streamlit run app_streamlit_SerotoninAI.py
 ```
-App should open in browser or it will be available at 'http://localhost:8501'.
+App should open in the browser or it will be available at 'http://localhost:8501'.

 5. Finally, have fun and test my app!

 ## Batch mode

-In batch mode you can calculate predictions for multiple molecules.
+In batch mode, you can calculate predictions for multiple molecules.

 Please, remember to upload CSV file with column names 'smiles', because based on this system will predict affinity or property.